Quality assurance inspections are often a stressful time for hospitality managers.

 - Make sure everyone follows best practices when it comes to service.
 That includes clean uniforms, legible name tags and prompt answers to questions and complaints.
 It also means always having an ample supply of “Forgot Me” items such as toothpaste, shampoo and soap.

 - No detail is too small when evaluating guest rooms.
 Pay close attention to areas in, around, under and behind beds and other furniture.
 Bedbugs and other pests must be eliminated immediately.
 Remove left-behind no-nos including food, dust, hair and money.
 Check the batteries in smoke detectors, remote controls and other electronics, and replace burned out light bulbs.
 Make sure all linens and towels are clean and completely stain-free.

 Are you seeking resources to help your next QA inspection go smoothly?
-Contact Mid America Metals to learn more!
+Contact Mid America Specialty Services to learn more!